sypherlev/php-chassis-framework/README.md

 The ObjectCollection can be created and added to the service class constructors, or injected into them.
 It's a plain PHP class, no magic going on there.

+## A note on PSR-7

+I apologise for not implementing PSR-7 for WebRequests.
+I may do so in future, but having spent a week trying to get it to work, I've left it alone for now.
+As PSR-7 only specifies HTTP requests, and Chassis handles both HTTP and CLI in the same stack, I found that I couldn't implement middleware (as per PSR-15) that could handle both.

+I'll revisit it in a later version.
+For now, I've added some generic middleware functionality.